Choose your pass

 The Turkish and Islamic Art Museum Istanbul stands as a testament to the vibrant heritage of Turkey and the Islamic world.
 It holds the distinction of being the first museum in Turkey to showcase Turkish and Islamic art, as well as the final museum established during the Ottoman Period.
 Situated in the historic Ibrahim Pasha Palace, a magnificent example of Ottoman architecture, the museum is located just opposite the iconic Blue Mosque, forming a majestic backdrop for its exhibits.

 With Istanbul Tourist Pass®, travelers gain access to over 85 attractions and services in Istanbul, unlocking a world of discovery and savings.
-By presenting the pass, visitors can enjoy remarkable discounts of up to 70% off regular ticket prices for a wide array of experiences.
+By presenting the pass, visitors can enjoy remarkable discounts of over 50% off regular ticket prices for a wide array of experiences.
 From iconic museums and captivating dinner cruises to grand palaces, historical mosques, and essential landmarks, the pass covers a comprehensive range of attractions that showcase the vibrant essence of Istanbul.

 One of the standout inclusions of the Istanbul Tourist Pass® is an incredible guided tour to the Turkish and Islamic Art Museum.
 This immersive experience allows pass holders to delve into the rich heritage of Turkish and Islamic art, guided by knowledgeable experts who provide insights and stories that bring the exhibits to life.
 Visitors can explore the fascinating collections, including an extraordinary carpet section, a remarkable ceramic and glass section, and an awe-inspiring manuscripts and calligraphy section.
 The pass grants a hassle-free entry to the museum, ensuring a seamless and enjoyable visit.